jpgonzalezra/compota-token/README.md

-## InterestBearingToken
+## CompotaToken

 ## Overview

-The InterestBearingToken is a custom ERC20 token that accrues interest over time.
+CompotaToken is a custom ERC20 interest-bearing token that accrues interest over time.
 This smart contract is designed to manage an interest-bearing token, allowing users to earn interest on their token holdings.

 ## Key Features

 - Interest Accrual: Tokens accrue interest over time, calculated based on a yearly interest rate set by the contract owner.
 - Minting and Burning: The contract owner can mint new tokens to specified addresses and burn tokens from their own balance.
 - Balance Tracking: User balances are tracked along with the accrued interest, providing an accurate total balance for each user.
-- Interest Rate Control: The contract owner can update the yearly interest rate within specified bounds.
+- Interest Rate Control: The contract owner can update the yearly interest rate at any moment in time.

 ## Getting started